johnwcowan/r7rs-work/MaybeEither.md

 ## Specification

-We speak of unwrapping a container when we extract its payload, and wrapping a value in a container when we create the container with the value as its' payload.
+We speak of unwrapping a container when we extract its payload, and wrapping a value in a container when we create the container with the value as its payload.
 These containers are immutable.
 Note that Nothing is not a container.

-The following terms are used for the arguments:
+The following names are used for the arguments:

-*obj*: Any Scheme object.
+*obj, default*: Any Scheme object.

 *maybe*: A Maybe object.

 *either*: An Either object.

-*failure*: A procedure of no arguments to be tail-called.

-*success*: A procedure of one argument to be tail-called.

-*default*: Any Scheme object.
+*proc, failure, success*: A procedure

-*pred*: A predicate procedure that accepts a single argument and returns a true or false value.
+*pred*: A predicate that accepts a single argument.

+*equal*: An equivalence predicate that accepts two arguments.

 *proc*: A procedure that accepts a single argument and returns a single value.
 In this SRFI, the procedure neither accepts nor